-When Andrew Goldstein suffers a sudden medical condition that requires a blood transfusion while on a Caribbean cruise, he is left behind in St. Kitts to seek treatment.
-Now he wants our advocates to help him get a refund for his cruise and reimbursement for his additional travel and medical expenses.
+During his recent NCL cruise, Andrew Goldstein suffered a sudden medical emergency that required a blood transfusion.
+Unable to provide such a service onboard, the cruise left him behind in St. Kitts to seek treatment.
+Now he wants a refund for his missed cruise and reimbursement for his additional travel and medical expenses.
 But is this reasonable?
 “I only needed a blood transfusion!
 Why did my cruise leave me behind?”

 The first of what could be several fuel charge-related lawsuits against the cruise lines was filed earlier this week in Miami.
 Coral Gables, Fla., attorney Harley Tropin submitted the complaint, which seeks class action status, on behalf of New York resident Jason Ablelove.
 It charges several large cruise lines, including Royal Caribbean Cruises Ltd., Carnival Corp. and Norwegian Cruise Line, with colluding to fix unreasonably high fuel surcharges.